syzer/JS-Spark/README.md

-WHAT
+What is JS-Spark
 ====
 Distributed real time analytics using JavaScript.
 JavaScript re imagine of fabulous Apache Spark project.

-WHY
+Why
 ===
-Can run on multiple clients, e.g. browsers.
+Hadoop is quite slow and requires maintaining cluster - we want can do better.
+Imagine that theres no need to setup expansive cluster/clud solutions.
+Use webrowsers!
+Easily scale to multiple clients.
 Clients do not need to install anything like Java or other plugins.

-Hadoop is quite slow and requires maintaining cluster - we want to do better.
+Setup in mater of minutes and you are good to go.

-Possibilities are endless.
+Possibilities are endless:
 --------------------------
 No need to setup expensive cluster.
 The setup takes 5 min and you are good to go.
 You can do it on one machine.
 Even on Raspberry Pi